Kotlin Help

 Gradle daemon arguments inheritance

-If nothing is specified, the Kotlin daemon inherits arguments from the Gradle daemon.
-For example, in the gradle.properties file:
+By default, the Kotlin daemon inherits a specific set of arguments from the Gradle daemon but overwrites them with any JVM arguments specified directly for the Kotlin daemon.
+For example, if you add the following JVM arguments in the gradle.properties file:

 kotlin.daemon.jvm.options system property